michaelbromley/angularUtils/src/directives/pagination/README.md

 </footer>
 ```

-**Note:** - This feature is currently a little buggy.
-E.g. attempting to next an ngRepeat in the `<footer>` block above
-would currently fail.
-For simple cases it will work fine, but with complex nexted directives you may experience issues.
-I plan to fix this as a priority.
-See issues https://github.com/michaelbromley/angularUtils/issues/92 & https://github.com/michaelbromley/angularUtils/issues/129

 ## Multiple Pagination Instances on One Page

 Multiple instances of the directives may be included on a single page by specifying a `pagination-id`.
 This property **must** be specified in **2** places